da0p/GithubPage/_posts/2025-05-16-Linux_Interprocess_Communication.md

 - Shared between threads, there is no need for a name
 - Shared between related processes (e.g. parent and child)

+## POSIX Shared Memory

+POSIX shared memory allows to us to share a mapped region between unrelated processes without needing to create a corresponding mapped file.
+Linux uses a dedicated _tmpfs_ file system mounted under _/dev/shm_.
+This file system has kernel persistence - the shared memory objects that it contains will persist even if no process currently has them open, but they will be lost if the system is shut down

+In order to use a POSIX shared memory object, two steps must be performed

+1. Use the _shm\_open()_ function to open an object with a specified name.
+The _shm\_open()_ function is analogous to the _open()_ system call.
+It either creates a new shared memory object or opens an existing object.
+As its function result, _shm\_open()_ returns a file descriptor referring to the object
+2. Pass the file descriptor obtained in the previous step in a call to _mmap()_ that specified _MAP\_SHARED_ in the _flags_ argument.
+This maps the shared memory object intot he process's virtual address space.
+  Once we have mapped the object, we can close the file descriptor without affecting the mapping.
+However, we may need to keep the file descriptor open for subsequent use in calls to _fstat()_ and _ftruncate()_ Since a shared memory object is referred to using a file descriptor, we can usefully employ various file descriptor system calls already defined in the UNIX system, rather than needing new special-purpose system calls